makeruniverse/docs/docs/team/team.md

-# Our Team

 Our team of experts is here to help you.
-Please send you requests via Slack @contact-our-team
+Please send your requests via Slack @contact-our-team

 ## Holger Rhinow

-### Working Hours

-Weekdays
+Working Hours: Weekdays

-### Services
+Services

 - [Project Planning](../projects/projects.md)
 - Agile Project Management